 How to Play Crazy Pineapple Poker

-As in a regular Pineapple game every player gets three cards.
+As in a regular Pineapple game each player gets three cards at the beginning of the hand.

-However, in Crazy Pineapple, you keep your first card for the pre-flop betting round and the flop betting round.
+In Crazy Pineapple, though, you keep your first card for the pre-flop betting round and the flop betting round.

 Only before the turn is dealt do you have to get rid of one card.